What is enterprise resource planning (ERP)?

 • Technical complexity.
 Modern businesses run multiple systems that must communicate with your new ERP.
 ERP integration software connections often fail during testing, creating data inconsistencies and workflow disruptions.
 Map all system dependencies early, test integrations thoroughly, and have rollback procedures ready.

 • Rushed deployment.
 Companies often set unrealistic go-live dates, then compress testing and training, as vital as they are.
-This makes cascading problems: poor data quality, untrained users, and bugs that could have been caught earlier.
+This creates cascading problems: poor data quality, untrained users, and bugs that could have been caught earlier.
 Build buffer time into every phase and resist pressure to skip validation steps, even when deadlines hit.

 ERP implementation requires an honest assessment of your organization's capabilities and realistic expectations about timeline and costs, and still, complex operations often need tailored approaches.
 This is where ERP development companies make the difference.

 COAX delivers custom integration services that solve these challenges through targeted solutions.
-With 15 years of experience, we develop eCommerce software solutions that connect with your warehouse operations, inventory systems, and customer management.
+With 16 years of experience, we develop eCommerce software solutions that connect with your warehouse operations, inventory systems, and customer management.
 Our ERP system integration expertise means we bridge gaps between existing and new software easily.

 Our approach focuses on the rapid deployment of working solutions.
 This eliminates the lengthy disruption periods common with full ERP replacements.
 From custom logistics platforms that handle complex routing and delivery optimization to integrated eCommerce systems that sync inventory across multiple channels, our experts develop solutions that grow with your business and adapt to changing requirements without the constraints of off-the-shelf software.